The following is the second in a two-part series. To read the first part, click here.

 The furor over Ephraim Avery’s not guilty verdict started slowly.
 And to the Methodist hierarchy, long-tired of this minor minister being the face of their church, it almost seemed as if the storm had passed with the jury’s decision on June 2.

-The church had been paying Avery’s legal bills, which eventually ran into the thousands.
-And while urging Avery to be truthful, it was clear they didn’t want scandal.
+The church had paid Avery’s legal bills, which eventually ran into the thousands.
+And while urging Avery to tell the truth, church officials clearly didn’t want scandal.
 In meeting with his superior at the start of the case, Avery reported the man told him:

 But he admonished Avery not to cover things up: “I must warn you not to add sin to sin.
 Don’t do so — on your peril.”